spidugu444/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Verification Goals**

-    1.Ensure that Supervisor Mode CSRs can only be accessed in the correct privilege mode according to the specification.
+    1.Ensure that Supervisor Mode CSRs can only be accessed in supervisor mode and in higher privilege mode according to the RISCV specification.
     2.Verify that trying to access a Supervisor Mode CSR in an lower privilege mode raises an illegal instruction exception.

 *   **Pass/Fail Criteria:** Self-Check